-In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had a dramatic negative impact on PSERS and SERS investment performance.
+In common with many other public pension systems in the United States, the recent global economic crisis and resulting recession have had dramatic negative impacts on PSERS' and SERS' investment performance.
 For fiscal year 2009, PSERS generated a negative 26.54 percent annual return.
-SERS return on investments for calendar year 2008 was negative 28.7 percent.
-Calendar year 2009 reflected a recovery in SERS investment performance with a 9.1 percent return on investments.
-Similarly, PSERS fiscal year 2010 investment performance reflected a recovery from the prior year and posted a 14.59 percent return on investments.
+SERS' return on investments for calendar year 2008 was negative 28.7 percent.
+Calendar year 2009 reflected an improvement in SERS' investment performance with a 9.1 percent return on investments.
+Similarly, PSERS' fiscal year 2010 investment performance reflected an improvement from the prior year with a 14.59 percent return on investments.